ropensci/roweb3/content/blog/2022-10-04-censo2017-one-year-after/index.md

 ## Concluding remarks

 The examples shown here were simplified.
-Most of the inquiries I get are about data summaries at sub-communal level, for example how to count the occurrences of a categorical variable in a neighborhood, as it can be water access (i.e., well or public network).
-By using censo2017 we can extract useful information for evidence-based Public Policy when it comes, for example, to prioritize budget decisions.
+Most of the inquiries I get are about data summaries at the sub-communal level, for example how to count the occurrences of a categorical variable in a neighborhood, as we did in our example of water access (i.e., well or public network).
+By using censo2017 we can extract useful information for evidence-based public policy when it comes to, for example, prioritizing budget decisions.